Malaysia's Najib's Money Laundering Case Disappears

 “Well,” said a disappointed senior political analyst, “they’re only following the example of the Land of the Free and the Brave,” a reference to US President Donald Trump’s pardon of many of his close political associates.

-The always-dapper 71-year-old Najib, the scion of one of Malaysia’s most prominent political families, has been in prison since August of 2022, when he was convicted on charges of abuse of power, money laundering and criminal breach of trust for illegally receiving US$10 million from SRC International, a company connected to the state-backed 1Malaysia Development Bhd sovereign fund.
+The always-dapper 71-year-old Najib, the scion of one of Malaysia’s most prominent political families, has been in prison since August of 2022, when he lost his final appeal on charges of abuse of power, money laundering and criminal breach of trust for illegally receiving US$10 million from SRC International, a company connected to the state-backed 1Malaysia Development Bhd sovereign fund.
 1MDB collapsed in 2016, leaving US$5.4 billion lost to mismanagement and corruption.
 Najib’s alleged co-conspirator, the flamboyant Penang-born Low Taek Jho, known as Jho Low, has been on the run and wanted by Interpol since 2016, reportedly in China.

 Najib remains reportedly in a luxury cell in Kuala Lumpur’s Kajang Prison, his 12-year jail term cut in half in February 2024 from 12 years to six by the Pardons Board and with his RM210 million (US$49.8 million) cut to RM50 million, the first reduction of the considerable punishments he has faced.
 The main case against him for his role in the scandal has yet to commence, and there are growing questions if it ever will.
 The scandal was called the largest kleptocracy case in history by the US Department of Justice in 2016.
 The formerly high-flying Goldman Sachs banker Tim Leissner was sentenced on May 29 to two years in prison for his role in the scandal.